Foreign Students in Public Schools

 Can organizations or individuals sponsor an F-1 student to attend public secondary school?

 Yes.
 Nothing in the law prevents an organization or an individual from paying the full tuition costs for the student.
 However, the payment cannot come from public funds.
-The student must still show that he or she has sufficient funds to cover education and living expenses while in the United States.
+The student must still show that he or she has enough funds to cover education and living expenses while in the United States.

 ALL / ALL /